GateChain-Foundation/Grants-Program/docs/Milestone-Delivery-Guidelines.md

 ### A step-by-step guide demonstrating how your code achieves the milestones

-Please provide documentation on how to install and compile, run and test the deliverable(s).
+Please provide documentation on how to install, compile, run and test the deliverable(s).
 Make sure to include all necessary prerequisites.
 Common issues while replicating test results involve, among others, undocumented dependencies, version numbers, local database setups, breaking changes in the main branch since delivery, OS- and browser-specific incompatibilities.

 Depending on the deliverable, this could include (but is not limited to)

-- how to embed your library in another application,
+- how to embed your library in another application.
-- how to make example API calls to your service,
+- how to make example API calls to your service.
-- running your web app,and
+- running your web app.
 - steps to complete some desired action in your mobile app.

 ### Unit tests